Swedish PM calls first snap vote in 50 years after far-right force budget defeat

 "Our ambition is to make sure this election campaign ... becomes a referendum for or against increased immigration."

-The four-party Alliance said the political turmoil showed how the centre-left coalition had been ill prepared to rule.
+The four-party Alliance said the political turmoil showed how the center-left coalition had been ill prepared to rule.

-"What we have witnessed today is the train-wreck of the centre-left cooperation," Liberal party leader Jan Bjorklund told a news conference.
+"What we have witnessed today is the train-wreck of the center-left cooperation," Liberal party leader Jan Bjorklund told a news conference.

 The crisis has shaken the image of a country often held up as a paragon of political and economic stability.